edsperanto/Basic_Shell/README.md

 # Basic_Shell

-A rudimentary shell that supports pipes created for CPSC 3500 Computing Systems class
+A rudimentary shell written in C that supports piping.

+Written for CPSC 3500 Computing Systems class.